staten-island-tech/object-oriented-adventures-luna/readme.md

 1: Female

-    The name will be "elisa"
+    The name will be "Dinara"
     Rarity: ****
     Weapon: Daggers
     Type: Nihility